 Ketamine might be best known as a “club drug” or as a “date rape drug.”
-The drug is also commonly called a horse tranquilizer.
+The drug is also commonly used as a horse tranquilizer.
 It actually began as a medical drug used for pain relief and anesthesia for humans and animals.
-Not only is it legal for use in medical settings, but it may also be a promising treatment for severe depression.
+Not only is it legal for use in medical settings, it may also be a promising treatment for severe depression.

 Illicit ketamine use increased as it became known as a party drug in the 1980s.
 It produces feelings similar to phencyclidine (PCP) that can be severe.
 People using ketamine describe the effects as a feeling of floating or being separated from their bodies.
 It can also produce hallucinations and sensory detachment.

 In addition to the high that ketamine use produces, it’s also associated with numerous short- and long-term effects.
 Ketamine users are at risk of developing a tolerance to the drug.
 Ketamine misuse and addiction typically require professional help because of the seriousness of possible withdrawal symptoms.

 What Is Ketamine?

 PCP was developed as an intravenous (IV) anesthetic in the 1950s.
 Because it produced severe side effects, researchers developed ketamine as a replacement.
 It’s been approved for use as an anesthetic in the United States since the 1970s.
 Ketamine’s drug class is a Schedule III drug, meaning it’s approved for use in controlled medical settings.